mrdonado/blog/_posts/2017-01-21-unit-testing-in-angular-2.markdown

 That appears when you test components or services where Http requests are performed.
 Solution: import `ConnectionBackend` and include it together with the rest of providers of the TestBed.

-### Problem: No provider for RequestOptions!
+#### Problem: No provider for RequestOptions!
 Solution: import HttpModule and include it into the imports of TestBed.

+### Example
-Here's some code for a LoginComponent unit test, that loads a SessionService, requiring Http and all the aforementioned dependencies in a single example.
+Here's some code for a `HomeComponent` unit test, that uses a `LoginComponent` and loads a SessionService, requiring Http and all the aforementioned dependencies in a single example.

-I just want to illustrate the dependencies needed and how to bootstrap a test with them and the errors associated.
+I just want to illustrate how to load and specify the dependencies needed in order to bootstrap a test with them and the associated errors if any of these steps are missing.

 It's not an example about how to test a component (that would be subject for another post).
 What we test here is just whether the `HomeComponent` component is successfully created.

 {% highlight javascript %}